vortexis/go_testing/README.md

 # testing
-all kinds of stoopid go bs
+all kinds of stoopid go bs for fun